Canadian Medical Assistance Teams: 2010 Chile earthquake

 A powerful 8.8 magnitude quake and ensuing tsunamis struck the area on February 27, 2010.
 Over 700 people were confirmed dead, and countless others were injured.

 In response to the Chilean government's international appeal for aid, Canadian Medical Assistance Teams deployed its initial disaster assessment team to Concepción, Chile to conduct a needs assessment and ascertain the level of devastation, destroyed infrastructure and health needs of the quake affected people.

 After meeting with Chilean officials, in Concepción, the decision was made stand down deployment.
 This decision was made as a direct result of the Chilean Government and Military's exceptional response to the earthquake.

 The assessment team found that the need for medical aid was decreasing on a daily basis, any victims with traumatic injuries had been evacuated to major medical centres in other regions of the country, and thus the recommendation to stand down was made.

 2010 Pakistan floods

 In the late summer of 2010, major flooding from monsoon rains killed up to 1,500 people, put over 100,000 at risk for disease and displaced more than 3.2 million in central Pakistan.
 The threat of water-borne diseases rapidly rose and millions of people were homeless or cut off in their villages because of the heavy monsoon rains and flooding.

-CMAT received word from its Pakistani partners on the ground, reporting that rescue workers are struggling to aid the millions of people affected, especially those in far-flung villages.
+CMAT received word from its Pakistani partners on the ground, reporting that rescue workers are struggling to aid the millions of people affected, especially those in remote villages.
 CMAT members were familiar with the region, having responded and provided medical relief after the devastating earthquake of October, 2005.

-The 2010 monsoon season which started on July 27 brought the worst flooding in Pakistan in living memory, causing widespread damage and making many communities inaccessible due to destroyed roads and collapsed bridges.
-Khyber Pakhtoonkhwa (KPK) (especially many areas of Swat District), Baluchistan and Punjab were the worst-affected areas.
-Thousands of people lost their homes and livelihoods, officials from Save the Children and Pakistan Red Crescent have reported.

-Flood hit areas of Swat had limited access to health services.
-A number of health facilities in certain locations, were completely destroyed.
-Furthermore, as many were cut off from main towns in Swat, communities were unable to access health services when needed, while others were able access health facilities with some difficulties.
-However, most communities reported that injured and sick community members did not receive any medical treatment.
-Pregnant women in particular were facing problems in accessing health services.
-The most prevalent ailments were diarrhea, respiratory infections, skin diseases and fever.